-With the effects of the recession still hitting hard many of us will be wondering just how safe our jobs are.
-So – if the worst does happen and you are made redundant, how should you deal with it?
+With an uncertain economic climate, lots of us will be wondering just how safe our jobs are.
+So, if redundancy happens, how should you deal with it?
 And what steps can you take to get back on your feet?
 The good news is, there’s plenty you can do to soften the blow.

-Here at Moneymagpie, we’ve put together an all-in-one redundancy action plan.
-Don’t forget to check our 12 top tips for coping with redundancy too – it’s full of handy hints and some key advice.
+Here at MoneyMagpie, we’ve put together an all-in-one redundancy action plan.
+Don’t forget to check our 11 top tips for coping with redundancy too – it’s full of handy hints and some key advice.

 - What should I do straight away?

 - How can I safeguard against redundancy?